 A famous quote from AA literature says, “We don’t regret the past nor wish to shut the door on it,” which is true.
 Those who are attempting to recover from active addiction most likely have things in their past that are upsetting.
 However, in drug addiction recovery, you’re going to learn that your past is your ally and your greatest teacher.
 Part of the therapeutic process is learning how to face your past and heal from it.

 There are some people who prefer not to discuss their traumatic pasts, even though denying past experiences is often what keeps people sick.
 Opening up in addiction treatment programs allows patients to process the situation and learn to overcome it.
 Others have things they’ve done in the past that they regret, and it’s important to discuss these as well.
 By talking about where addiction took them, they begin to see that it’s nothing they want to go back to.

 Progressing Through Addiction Recovery

 While you’re in treatment, you’ll begin to progress, and this progression means that you’ll transition to new levels of care.
 It’s extremely important to maximize the length of your stay as much as possible so you have this opportunity.
 The transition process is important because it allows you to ease into a new life of sobriety slowly.
-A common mistake people make is going from residential treatment to their old lives too soon.
+A common mistake people make is going from partial hospitalization treatment to their old lives too soon.

 We’ll work diligently with your insurance company to help you make sure you get the maximum amount of benefits.
 Call us today at 866-262-0531 for an insurance verification.